derektata/lorem.nvim/README.md

 ## Disclaimer
 I'm a noob at writing neovim plugins, any tips on this would be greatly appreciated!

-I only wrote this because I wanted a faster way of inserting dummy text, instead of working through a several dialog prompts.
+I only wrote this because I wanted a faster way of inserting dummy text, instead of working through several dialog prompts.